MikroElektronika/mikrosdk_click_v2/clicks/touchkey4/DETAILS.md

 > TouchKey 4 is configured to work in Combo mode (Active and Standby mode).
 Input 1 is
 > enabled in Active mode, input 3 is enabled in Standby mode, and input 2 is enabled to
 > work in both modes.
 In this example the interrupt will be generated when touch is
 > detected and when touch is released.
-Also input 2 will generate interrupt as long
-> as the touch is detected (press and hold event), while input 1 and input 3 will
-> generate interrupt only once on one touch detection, after which the touch will be
-> released.
-Standby mode should be used when fewer sensor inputs are enabled, and when
+> Standby mode should be used when fewer sensor inputs are enabled, and when
 > they are programmed to have more sensitivity.
 > Somethimes it is neccessary to cycle the board power supply if click doesn't work.